data center topology

 The Role of The EoR

-The term End of Row (EoR) design is derived from a dedicated networking rack or cabinet placed at either end of a row of servers to provide network connectivity to the servers within that row.
-In EoR network design, each server in the rack has a direct connection with the end-of-row aggregation switch.
-This eliminates the need to connect servers directly with the in-rack switch.
+The term end-of-row (EoR) design is derived from a dedicated networking rack or cabinet placed at either end of a row of servers to provide network connectivity to the servers within that row.
+In EoR network design, each server in the rack has a direct connection with the end-of-row aggregation switch, eliminating the need to connect servers directly with the in-rack switch.

 Racks are usually arranged to form a row; a cabinet or rack is positioned at the end of this row.
 This rack has a row aggregation switch, which provides network connectivity to servers mounted in individual racks.
 This switch, a modular chassis-based platform, sometimes supports hundreds of server connections.
 However, a large amount of cabling is required to support this architecture.